Colfenor/classic-mceliece-rust/README.md

 * The implementation is based on the Classic McEliece reference implementation of [NIST round 3](https://csrc.nist.gov/Projects/post-quantum-cryptography/round-3-submissions)
 * The implementation does not utilize any concurrency techniques (SIMD/threading/…, except maybe auto-vectorization on your CPU)
 * It depends on `sha3` as SHA-3 implementation and `aes` as AES block cipher (used as RNG) implementation
-* TODO It passes the 100 testcases of the C reference implementation
+* It passes the 100 testcases of the C reference implementation
 * It implements all 10 variants of the Classic McEliece KEM
 * TODO The implementation takes between 200 milliseconds (`mceliece348864`) and 300 milliseconds (`mceliece8192128f`) to run on a modern computer
 * The implementation is constant-time on software instruction level